Skip to navigation Skip to content

 • Add New Arrears Details

 Note: CMS does not allow breaks between arrears periods.
-If there is a break between periodic compensation arrears periods, each period must be coded in a separate activity to create a separate debt activity.
+If there is a break between periodic compensation arrears periods, each period must be keyed in a separate activity to create a separate debt activity.

 The following fields will appear in edit mode and can be changed: